Esri/arcade-expressions/attribute_rules_calculation/CalculateTopElevation.md

 # Calculate Top Elevation

-This calculation attribute sets the surfance elevation of a feature based on the Z and an height/invert value
+This calculation attribute sets the surface elevation of a feature based on the Z and an height/invert value

 ## Use cases